-3.1 The maximum average price for FES' tariff customers in the Ten Towns area will decrease to 263.58 p/therm from 1 April 2024.
-Both Table 2 and Figure 2 on the next pages show the movement in the regulated maximum average price from April 2015 (the first FES regulated tariff) to date.
+3.1 The maximum average price for FES' tariff customers in the Ten Towns area will decrease to 232.38 p/therm from 1 April 2025.
+Figure 2 below shows the movement in the regulated maximum average price from April 2015 (the first FES regulated tariff) to date.
+Annex 1 provides a full breakdown of the historic maximum average price.